SUN VALLEY, Calif., Feb. 24, 2016

 SUN VALLEY, Calif., Feb.
-14, 2017 /PRNewswire/ -- President & CEO Tamara Gurney of Mission Valley Bancorp (OTCBB: MVLY), parent company of Mission Valley Bank, announced un-audited financial results for the year ended December 31, 2016.
+24, 2016 /PRNewswire/ -- President & CEO Tamara Gurney of Mission Valley Bancorp – (parent company of Mission Valley Bank) announced un-audited financial results for the year ended December 31, 2015.

-"As the founding President of Mission Valley, I am pleased to share that 2016 was an exceptional year for our organization during which we achieved strong though balanced growth across the board.
-For the year ended 2016, Mission Valley Bancorp reported the most profitable year in our history with net earnings of $3,478,000 or $1.04 per diluted share, an 11% increase over the $3,144,000 reported for the year ended 2015 or $0.94 per diluted share."
+"As the founding President of Mission Valley, I am pleased to share that 2015 was a very strong year for our organization, achieving positive and balanced growth across the board.
+For the year ended 2015, Mission Valley Bancorp reported the most profitable year in our history with Net Earnings of $3,144,000, an 81% increase from the $1,733,000 reported at year end 2014."

-For the period ended December 31, 2016, both Mission Valley Bancorp and Mission Valley Bank's capital ratios continue to exceed regulatory requirements with Mission Valley Bancorp reporting a Total Leverage ratio of 13.5%, Common Equity Tier 1 Capital ratio of 10.6%, Tier 1 Capital ratio of 16.9% and a Total Capital ratio of 18.2%.
-Mission Valley Bank reported a Total Leverage ratio of 13.1%, Common Equity Tier 1 Capital ratio of 16.5%, Tier 1 Capital ratio of 16.5% and a Total Capital ratio of 17.7%.
-Regulatory requirements for a "Well Capitalized" bank are 5%, 6.5%, 8% and 10%, respectively.
+Both Mission Valley Bancorp and Mission Valley Bank capital ratios continue to far exceed regulatory requirements with Mission Valley Bancorp reporting a Total Leverage Ratio of 13.9%, Common Equity Tier 1 Capital Ratio of 10.6%, Tier 1 Capital Ratio of 17.8% and a Total Capital Ratio of 19.0%.
+Likewise, Mission Valley Bank reported a Total Leverage Ratio of 13.5%, Common Equity Tier 1 Capital Ratio of 17.3%, Tier 1 Capital Ratio of 17.3% and a Total Capital Ratio of 18.5%.
+Regulatory requirements for a "well-capitalized bank" are 5%, 6.5%, 8% and 10%, respectively.

-Gurney concluded, "2016 was a very good year for Mission Valley and as we enter into 2017, our balance sheet is well positioned to benefit from a higher interest rate environment.
+Gurney concluded, "2015 was a very good year for Mission Valley and as we enter into 2016, our 15th year of operation, we are starting strong.
 We have a sound, diversified balance sheet, a solid capital base to carry us forward and a tremendous team dedicated to our success and to the success of our clients and shareholders.
-Mission Valley Bancorp is well positioned to maintain our course of steady and controlled growth throughout 2017 and beyond."
+Mission Valley Bancorp is well positioned to maintain our course of steady and controlled growth throughout 2016 and beyond."

 Mission Valley Bancorp is traded on the OTCQX under the symbol MVLY.